EricYJA/CS433.7_Project/README.md

 #### SVM:

 Note that for this problem, the dataset are not seperatable using a linear SVM.
-Hence, We implemented the SVM using the gaussian kernel to implemented the nonlinear SVM.
-The basic idea is to use the gaussion kernel to plot the data in a higher dimension where its seperatable.
+Hence, We implemented the nonlinear SVM totally from scratch paper using the gaussian kernel.
+The basic idea is to use the gaussion kernel to project the data to a higher dimension space which may make it seperatable.
 For the training data, we have the training result below.

 <img src="README.assets/SVM_o.png" align="middle" width="800px"/>

 <img src="README.assets/SVM_g.png" align="middle" width="800px"/>

 The result shows that for training data, we could reach an accuracy over 90%.
-However, for testing data, the accuracy is really low.
-By checking the data, the positive set and the negative set have massive intersecting area, and the dimension for each sample is too high for SVM.
-Therefore, the SVM would go overfitting after training.
-We conclude that the samples are not seperatable using linear method.
-Hence, we choose to use neural network for out final model.
+However, for testing data, the accuracy is really low (we do not show the result here).
+By checking the data, the positive samples and the negative samples have massive intersecting area, and the dimension for each sample is too high for SVM.
+Therefore, possiblely, our model overfitted the training data, which leads to the unpleasant result of the testing data.

 #### Neural Network:

 Technics we use: simple random oversampling; batch normalization; leaky relu; Adam optimizer; exponential decay of the learning rate; batch gradient decent.

-This is final model for our project.
-We used two hidden layers and adam optimizer for this neural network.
+This is the final model for our project.
+We used two hidden layers and Adam optimizer for this neural network.
 The detailed structure is shown in the tensorboard graph.
-For this model, instead of using accuracy as the criteria, we choose to use the AUC as the criteria since the data is highly unbalanced.
-When training, we also balanced the data to gain a better prediction.
-Compare to SVM, this model would have better performance in real cases.
+For this model, instead of using accuracy as the metric, we choose to use the AUC as the criteria since the data is highly unbalanced (Accuracy may lie, for example, a naive model which always predict negative will get 90% accuracy).
+Before training, we balanced the data using simple over sampling.
+Compare to SVM, this modle got better performance.

 <img src="README.assets/NN_o.png" align="middle" width="800px"/>